Delivery Events

 ---|---|

-processed | Email received and being processed for delivery |
+processed | System received and began processing email for delivery |

-dropped | An error occurred when processing the email |
+dropped | System encountered an error when processing the email |

-opened* | Recipient opened the email |
+open* | Recipient opened the email |

-clicked* | Recipient clicked a link in the email |
+click* | Recipient clicked a link in the email |

 complained* | Recipient filed a spam complaint about the email |

-and clicked
+and click

 events require tracking to be enabled, which is not available in our free tier.